Signs Your Disability Claim Will Be Denied (And What to Do)

 How much does it cost to hire a disability advocate?

-Working with a disability advocate costs nothing upfront.
-By federal law, the fee is capped at 25% of your back pay, with a maximum of $7,200.
-The SSA withholds this amount directly from your back pay and pays your advocate — you never pay out of pocket.
-If your appeal is not successful, you owe nothing.
+Nothing upfront.
+Disability advocates work on contingency — the fee is capped by federal law at 25% of your back pay, maximum $7,200.
+The SSA withholds this directly from your back pay and pays the advocate.
+You never write a check.
+If your appeal isn't successful, you owe nothing.
+Given the significant difference in approval rates with representation, most claimants find the cost well worth it.

 The Bottom Line